dqops/dqo/docs/checks/column/index.md

 Calculates the percentage of data in boolean columns.

 ### [true percent](./bool/true-percent.md)
-A column-level check that ensures that the proportion of true values in a column is not below the minimum accepted percentage.
+This check measures the percentage of **true** values in a boolean column.
+It raises a data quality issue when the measured percentage is outside the accepted range.

 ### [false percent](./bool/false-percent.md)
-A column-level check that ensures that the proportion of false values in a column is not below the minimum accepted percentage.
+This check measures the percentage of **false** values in a boolean column.
+It raises a data quality issue when the measured percentage is outside the accepted range.